dkillinger/renpy-line-brkr/README.md

 ![Text-Displayable](images/Text-Displayable-3.png)

 While doing one Text Displayable is perfectly feasible, if a developer wanted to present their visual novel in a more dynamic style (like a comic book or mangaka for example) they're worflow is reptitive to say the least.
-Micromanaging the line breaks in tens to hundreds of Ren'Py Text Displayables in one visual novel is oppressively tedious... but not anymore!
+Not to mention that if a developer wanted to break the lines in a consistent way (say break the line if the line reaches 30 characters), they'd have to spend the time counting characters to attain this desired uniformity.
+Nonetheless, micromanaging the line breaks in potentially tens to hundreds of Ren'Py Text Displayables in one visual novel is oppressively tedious... but not anymore!

 Introducing `line_brkr.py` a python program which uses a command-line interface to uniformly break your Ren'Py Text Displayables' lines to make them a easier to use!